 8. As part of the installation, a spectrum analyzer or other suitable test equipment shall be used to ensure spurious oscillations are not being generated by the subject signal booster.
 This test shall be conducted at the time of installation and at subsequent annual inspections.

 9. Systems incorporating Class B signal booster devices or Class B broadband fiber remote devices shall be tested using two portable radios simultaneously conducting subjective voice quality checks.
-One portable radio shall be positioned not more than 10 feet (3048 mm) from the indoor antenna.
+One portable radio shall be positioned not more than 10 feet (3,048 mm) from the indoor antenna.
 The second portable radio shall be positioned at a distance that represents the farthest distance from any indoor antenna.
 With both portable radios simultaneously keyed up on different frequencies within the same band, subjective audio testing shall be conducted and comply with DAQ levels as specified in IFC 510.4.1.1 and 510.4.1.2.

-10. At the conclusion of the testing, and before issuance of the building certificate of occupancy, the building owner or owner's representative shall place a copy of the following records in the DAS enclosure or the building engineer's office.
+10. At the conclusion of the testing, and before issuance of the building certificate of occupancy, the building owner or owner's representative shall place a copy of the following records in the DAS enclosure or the main building office.
 The following records shall be available to the fire marshal and maintained by the building owner for the life of the system:

 a.
 A certification letter stating that the emergency responder radio coverage system has been installed and tested in accordance with this code, and that the system is complete and fully functional.